 The first place you see as the bus comes around to the bus stop is the People’s Palace and Doulton Fountain.

-The Doulton Fountain is the largest fountain ever constructed in ceramic.
-It was a very popular attraction during the 1888 International Exhibition that was held at Kelvingrove Park and was designed to commemorate the Queen’s Golden Jubilee in 1887.
+The Doulton Fountain is the largest ceramic fountain ever constructed.
+It was a very popular attraction during the 1888 International Exhibition held at Kelvingrove Park and was designed to commemorate the Queen’s Golden Jubilee in 1887.

-At the top is the figure of Queen Victoria, and then the next tier down has four kneeling maidens emptying pitchers.
-Beneath them are sentries representing Scottish, English and Irish regiments, along with a sailor representing the Royal Navy and on the lower tier are representations of Canada, India, Australia and South Africa.
+At the top is the figure of Queen Victoria, and the next tier down has four kneeling maidens emptying pitchers.
+Beneath them are sentries representing Scottish, English, and Irish regiments, along with a sailor representing the Royal Navy.
+On the lower tier are representations of Canada, India, Australia, and South Africa.

-The People’s Palace is another free museum for you to explore.
-With exhibitions on Glasgow’s history, you’ll definitely learn about the past here through old pieces, photographs and information boards.
+The People’s Palace is another free museum to explore.
+With exhibitions on Glasgow’s history, you’ll definitely learn about the past through old pieces, photographs, and information boards.

-Until further notice, the Winter Gardens are closed as they make necessary repairs.
-They are located at the back of the People’s Palace.
+Until further notice, the Winter Gardens, located at the back of the People’s Palace, are closed as they make necessary repairs.

 Hours